Law & Order: Special Victims Unit season 27: Guest stars

 Christopher Meloni (pictured) reprised his role as Detective Elliot Stabler during the season's premiere episode.

-In early August 2025, NBC announced former cast members Dean Winters, BD Wong and Dann Florek would make guest appearances as former Detective Brian Cassidy, former FBI Agent George Huang and former Captain Donald Cragen, respectively.
+In early August 2025, NBC announced former cast members Dean Winters, BD Wong and Dann Florek would make guest appearances as former Detective Brian Cassidy, former FBI Agent George Huang, and former Captain Donald Cragen, respectively.
 Christopher Meloni (Det.
 Elliot Stabler) made an appearance during the season's premiere episode.
-Tony Goldwyn, who stars on the flagship series as District Attorney Nicholas Baxter, will appear in several episodes throughout the season.
+Tony Goldwyn, who stars in the flagship series as District Attorney Nicholas Baxter, will appear in several episodes throughout the season.
+In addition to Goldwyn, David Ajala (Junior Detective Theo Walker), Hugh Dancy (EADA Nolan Price), and Maura Tierney (Lieutenant Jessica Brady) featured in the season's ninth episode, which served as the second part of a crossover episode with the flagship series.

-In addition to the guest appearances by former cast members, early episodes will see Corey Cott, Molly Griggs, and Michael Cassidy who are set to guest star.
-This will make Cott's second appearance on Special Victims Unit; he previously appeared during the eighteenth season, where he portrayed Ellis Griffin, the suspect of the sexual assault on an unconscious girl.
+In addition to the guest appearances by former cast members, early episodes saw Molly Griggs, and Michael Cassidy guest star.
 On September 11, 2025, it was announced former Chicago Med actress, Norma Kuhling, would appear during the season in a recurring role.
+The sixth episode saw Drew Garrett playing Paul Ellis, who becomes one of two suspects in an investigation following an attack at a house party.

+Greg Germann returned to his role as defense attorney Derek Strauss; he originated the role during the fourteenth season, making infrequent appearances since.
+His appearance occurred during the ninth episode, "Purity".